APPAM Institutional Member Forum - Leverage Points for Stronger, More Informative Impact Evaluations of Social Programs

 Virtually, through Zoom

 Researchers conducting rigorous evaluations of social programs continue to push the methodological frontier—by trying to get “inside the black box” to discover what drives impacts, by working to generalize results from sample to nation, and by seeking to validate quasi-experimental approaches using experimental benchmarks.
-As these investigations proceed, some fundamentals of strong social experiments are under-attended.This forum sponsored by Westat and APPAM will address three of these, presenting ideas of universal relevance to random assignment evaluations illustrated through employment assistance studies.
+As these investigations proceed, some fundamentals of strong social experiments are under-attended.This forum hosted by APPAM and Westat will address three of these, presenting ideas of universal relevance to random assignment evaluations illustrated through employment assistance studies.

 One fundamental move forward is to test only policies/programs with strong potential for favorable impacts.
 The forum’s opening session presents three strategies for following this path—strategies for obtaining qualitative and quantitative assessments of an employment intervention’s potential for generating earnings gains before implementing a large-scale experimental test.
 Each of these strategies—which can be applied beyond workforce policy—is underutilized by evaluators and evaluation planners.